Ming Dynasty — Epoch of All Round Prosperity

 Some free public houses were built for homeless people, but this policy wasn't implemented very long or nationwide.

 Exquisite Furnitures Unearthed From Tomb of Prince Zhu Tan of Ming — Shandong Museum (Photo by Dongmaiying)

 Brief History of the Rise and Fall of the Ming Dynasty

 Establishment of the Ming Empire by Civilian Zhu Yuanzhang

 Zhu Yuanzhang was a poor orphan and then a monk that begged for food for years; later, he joined an uprising army in the late Yuan Dynasty (1271 — 1368) as a common soldier.
 He fought bravely, got promoted, and married the love of his life Ma Xiuying.

 Soon, he started to recruit his army and kept winning.
 After his army defeated all other uprising forces, he built his Kingdom Ming in Nanjing and claimed himself the Emperor.

 Zhu Yuanzhang, now the Hongwu Emperor (or Emperor Taizu of Ming), then sent his army to march northward to fight against the Yuan Empire.

-So, his fourth son initiated a war, snatched the throne, moved Ming's capital to Beijing, and built the Forbidden City of Beijing as Ming's new royal palace.
+This ambitious and aggressive prince Zhu Di, who later initiated a war, snatched the throne, moved Ming's capital to Beijing, and built the Forbidden City of Beijing as Ming's new royal palace.

 As a sovereign, however, Zhu Di was quite remarkable.
-He invented the Cabinet System in the central government, and sent the great navigator Zheng He and his unparalleled fleet to epic adventures.
+He invented the Cabinet System in the central government and sent the great navigator Zheng He and his unparalleled fleet to epic adventures.